Journal article

 Abstract

-BACKGROUND: Co-stimulatory blockade is known to inhibit lymphocyte responses and to prolong allograft and xenograft survival.
-The present study examines the effect of transgenic expression of cytotoxic T lymphocyte-associated molecule-4 immunoglobulin (CTLA4Ig) by a porcine endothelial cell line (PIEC) transduced by a lentiviral vector, on primed xenogeneic T-cell proliferative and cytokine responses.
-METHODS: Splenocytes from mice primed with PIEC were used as responder cells in a secondary proliferative assay.
+Background: Co-stimulatory blockade is known to inhibit lymphocyte responses and to prolong allograft and xenograft survival.
+The present study examines the effect of transgenic expression of cytotoxic T lymphocyte- associated molecule-4 immunoglobulin (CTLA4Ig) by a porcine endothelial cell line (PIEC) transduced by a lentiviral vector, on primed xenogeneic T-cell proliferative and cytokine responses.
+Methods: Splenocytes from mice primed with PIEC were used as responder cells in a secondary proliferative assay.
 CTLA4Ig transduced and wild-type PIEC were used as stimulator cells.
 Responder cells were assayed for proliferation and cytokine production.
-RESULTS: Proliferation was profoundly inh..
+Results: Proliferation was profoundly in..

 View full abstract